msacouto-ffld/data6900-group-project/milestone-1/pdd-v2.md

 ### 3.1 The Target Zone
 From the AS-IS workflow, the Minimal Viable Workflow (MVW) we identified was:

-Automate: Extract job criteria → Search and rank relevant professionals → Summarize profile highlights → Generate draft personalized message
+Target steps to automate: Extract company + role + criteria →  Analyze Profile for Relevance  → Draft Customized message

 Keep Human: Final evaluation of strategic fit → Final message edits → Sending connection requests